Here’s a bike shelter in Derry’s Gaelscoil. It is made with larch, and now has a wildflower-planted green roof.

-This building on the right was built by myself and James Hunter, with great help from Lorna and Conor.
+This building pictured below was built by myself and James Hunter, with great help from Lorna and Conor.
 It was built in rough sandstone from Mountcharles, and took 30 days to build.
 As it slopes in wards on the outside, as the wall becomes the roof, so it leans inwards on the inside.

 The job came about after completing a basketmaking course at White Oaks Rehab Centre, Near Muff on the ‘border’.
 The visionary priest Neil Carlin had designed a Saints of Ireland Peace Garden walk through a Bog, and St. Columba’s Cell is only one of a number of structures dedicated to Irish Saints.

 The second picture shows better the construction methods used, if indeed there was such a thing.
 Indeed, my mentor/helper James didn’t carry a tape or spirit level!
 No hard hat either!!

 I am now sitting in a wee house made of a Timber Frame, and insulated with Hemp&Lime.
 It is small, and is very cosy.
 Its environmental credentials include Hemp, which sequesters carbon, although it was sourced in England, and all the other materials were sourced locally.
 I built it myself, but certainly not single-handed, and have my bros-in-law especially to thank.
 The following photos will provide a simple how-to.

 This is a photo of the land belonging to my father Willie Farren, with his house at the top (beside the gates) with the site he gave us below that and the workshop with timber frame and grey corrugated roof.
 This site is situated close to the most Easterly point of Co.
 Donegal, Inishowen Head.

 I have been interested in building with natural materials for years, and having obtained planning permission for a house and workshop, I decided to build the workshop first with hemp and lime.